Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 > Note: Change the IP above to your droplet's IP

-The first time it will prompt you if the host should be accepted, choose yes.
+The first time it will prompt you if the host should be accepted.
+Choose yes.

-You will now be logged in
+You will now be logged in.

 ![SSH into Digital ocean droplet](https://cdn.hashnode.com/res/hashnode/image/upload/v1609578451313/XF52nv5mh.png)